felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 #8](#idea-8-use-the-body-of-your-highlighter-as-a-visual-aid)
 how to use your highlighter as a visual aid.
 Personally, I really like leaving my index between the front and back cover, because it creates a nice support without being in my eyes' way.
+Whenever I need to make a highlight, I hold the highlighter cap with my mouth, that way I can keep a steady grip.
 When you reach the end of the page, simply switch hands!

 {{< figure src="/img/how-hold-a-book-2.jpg" position="center" caption="" >}}